rails/rails/guides/source/asset_pipeline.md

 With this approach, you'll ship many small JavaScript files instead of one big JavaScript file.
 Thanks to HTTP/2 that no longer carries a material performance penalty during the initial transport, and in fact offers substantial benefits over the long run due to better caching dynamics.

-How to use Import Maps as Javascript Asset Pipeline
+How to use Import Maps as JavaScript Asset Pipeline
 -----------------------------

-Import Maps are the default Javascript processor, the logic of generating import maps is handled by the [`importmap-rails`](https://github.com/rails/importmap-rails) gem.
+Import Maps are the default JavaScript processor, the logic of generating import maps is handled by the [`importmap-rails`](https://github.com/rails/importmap-rails) gem.

-WARNING: Import maps are used only for Javascript files and can not be used for CSS delivery.
+WARNING: Import maps are used only for JavaScript files and can not be used for CSS delivery.
 Check the [Sprockets section](#how-to-use-sprockets) to learn about CSS.

 You can find detailed usage instructions on the Gem homepage, but it's important to understand the basics of `importmap-rails`.